apache/hawq-docs/clientaccess/roles_privs.md

 ## <a id="topic8"></a>Encrypting Data

 PostgreSQL provides an optional package of encryption/decryption functions called `pgcrypto`, which can also be installed and used in HAWQ.
 The `pgcrypto` package is not installed by default with HAWQ.
-However, you can download a `pgcrypto` package from [Pivotal Network](https://network.pivotal.io) and use the Package Manager \(`gppkg`\) to install `pgcrypto` across your entire cluster.
+However, you can download a `pgcrypto` package from [Pivotal Network](https://network.pivotal.io).

 If you are building HAWQ from source files, then you should enable `pgcrypto` support as an option when compiling HAWQ.